 PLUS it’s super good for you.
 This avocado chocolate ice cream is loaded with the healthful goodness of avocados, cocoa powder, coconut milk and sweetener.
 So no guilt.
 Just healthy indulgence.

 How This Avocado Chocolate Ice Cream Came to Be

 My whole family just loves ice cream, but I might be the biggest ice cream lover of them all.
 I used to do my best to single-handedly devour large amounts of ice cream when I was little (while simultaneously doing homework and watching TV after school), and then used to work in an ice cream parlor during my high school years.

 My forearm got a good workout with all of the dipping, but it was just too tempting and ice cream doesn’t make for a very healthful dinner.
 There were just way too many days when I would come home too full for dinner.
 Like I said–not good.)

 Anyhow, we love ice cream, but my oldest has a life-threatening allergy to dairy, and my youngest and I don’t do the best with a lot of dairy, so vegan ice cream is the way to go for us–but sadly a lot of the vegan ice creams on the market are made with soy (GMO – ick!) or almond and rice (these don’t make the best ice creams) so we’re left with cashew (oldest son is allergic to these as well)–and coconut.
 Throw in the fact that we all avoid lots of carbs due to candida, and we’re not left with many choices.

-A light bulb went on.
-I was so going to do this!
+I was soooooo going to do this!

 So I did.